 Golfing event promotes access for all

 This year the tournament saw an extra special guest attending the Pro-Am event, which took place on Wednesday 18th May.
-Disability campaigner Joanne O'Riordan acted as caddie for pro golfer Scott Hend and amateur golfer Brian MacGoey of homecare company Bluebird Care.
+Disability campaigner Joanne O’Riordan acted as caddie for pro golfer Scott Hend and an amateur golfer of homecare company Bluebird Care.

 Joanne is a criminology student in UCC and is only one of seven people in the world living with a rare physical disability known as Total Amelia.
 This means she was born without all four limbs and even though there is no medical explanation as to why this happened, Joanne or indeed her family has never allowed it to hold her back.

-Joanne is a huge golf fan and was very excited at the prospect of acting as caddie for European Tour winner Scott Hend and amateur golfer Brian MacGoey.
+Joanne is a huge golf fan and was very excited at the prospect of acting as caddie for European Tour winner Scott Hend and Bluebird Care’s amateur golfer.

-“I’m super excited about being able to get on the course and keep both Scott and Brian focused,” said Joanne.
+“I’m super excited about being able to get on the course and keep both players focused,” said Joanne.